 How to get from Kuala Lumpur to Ipoh?

-Take the bus (US$ 6) from Terminal Bersepadu Selatan to Ipoh Amanjaya bus station which is found about 20 minutes from Ipoh Old Town.
+Take the bus (US$ 6) from Terminal Bersepadu Selatan in KL to Ipoh Amanjaya bus station which is located about 20 minutes from Ipoh Old Town.
 From there, take a Grab (RM 15 or US$ 3.45) to your hotel.
 Normally, the journey should last about 4 hours unless there’s a lot of traffic.

 Go on a Street Art Hunt